uniba-dsg/docker-tutorial/3_compose.md

 ## 3.8 Step 8: Experiment with some other commands

-If you want to run your services in the background, you can pass the `-d` flag (for "detached" mode) to `docker-compose up` and use `docker-compose ps` to see what is currently running:
+If you want to run your services in the background, you can pass the `-d` flag (for "detached" mode) to `docker compose up` and use `docker compose ps` to see what is currently running:
 ```
-$ docker-compose up -d
+$ docker compose up -d
 Starting composetest_redis_1...
 Starting composetest_web_1...

-$ docker-compose ps
+$ docker compose ps
 Name                 Command            State       Ports
 -------------------------------------------------------------------
 composetest_redis_1   /usr/local/bin/run         Up
 composetest_web_1     /bin/sh -c python app.py   Up      8080->5000/tcp
 ```

-The `docker-compose run` command allows you to run one-off commands for your services.
+The `docker compose run` command allows you to run one-off commands for your services.
 For example, to see what environment variables are available to the `web` service:

 ```
-$ docker-compose run web env
+$ docker compose run web env
 ```

-See `docker-compose --help` to see other available commands.
+See `docker compose --help` to see other available commands.

-If you started Compose with `docker-compose up -d`, stop your services once you've finished with them:
+If you started Compose with `docker compose up -d`, stop your services once you've finished with them:

 ```
-$ docker-compose stop
+$ docker compose stop
 ```

 You can bring everything down, removing the containers entirely, with the `down`